 - Consult our buyer's guide to the best garden parasols to choose yours.

-22. Or add a pergola
+22. Or add a pergola into a small corner

 This lovely compact garden of course isn't acres and acres but defining the decking with a pergola proves how it can enhance even just a corner of a small space.
 String up the fairy lights, add an outdoor sofa and there's your little but lovely setup sorted.
 For even more character and to custom make yours to size, you could learn how to build a pergola yourself.